The Big Shift: Earth's Core Might Be Spinning In The Opposite Direction!

 Has Earth’s inner core stopped spinning?

 Scientists from Beijing’s Peking University informed that, in the last decade, the Earth’s inner core might have stopped spinning!
-It is believed to spin relatively faster than the Earth’s mantle (the portion between the interiors and outer layer) and appears denser than the mantle and crust.
-Studies tell that the inner core is definitely on the verge of a significant change, i.e., potentially changing its direction.
+It is believed that the earth’s inner core spins relatively faster than the Earth’s mantle (the portion between the interiors and outer layer) and appears denser than the mantle and crust.
+According to the findings of the Peking University study, the inner core is on the verge of a significant change, i.e., potentially changing its direction.

 Earth’s inner core has stopped spinning in the same direction as the rest of the planet and might even be rotating the other way, a research is suggesting